flenniken/statictea/docs/functions.md

 case(3, cases, "wine") => "wine"
 ~~~
 """,
-                                   lineNum: 729, numLines: 33), (
-    funcName: "fun_case_sloaa", docComment: """Compare string cases and return the matching value.
+                                    numLines: 33), (funcName: "fun_case_sloaa", docComment: """Compare string cases and return the matching value.
 It takes a main string condition, a list of case pairs and an optional value when none of the cases match.

 The first element of a case pair is the condition and the
 second is the return value when that condition matches the main